zimme/meteor/packages/accounts-base/API.md

 ## Alias Accounts

 After a login handler returns the user id of the matching user, we check to see whether that user has an `_aliasFor` property.
 If it does, we use that property's value as the real user id from then on. `Accounts.AddAlias(idOfAliasUser)` and `Accounts.removeAlias()` manage the `_aliasFor` property and perform safety checks to avoid developers accidentally introducing security vulnerabilities.

+## Auth IDs

+Client generates a cryptographically unique "auth ID" and passes it as part of the "state" that is passed to `Accounts.login`.
+That state might end up in a separate browser session if the authentication process ends in a different browser than the one where it started.
+The ending browser session finishes the authentication process and stores the "auth ID" in a new user object that is marked as "unregistered" (to prevent login).
+User can then use either browser session to register by passing the "auth ID" (or even multiple auth IDs) into the `Accounts.createUser` along with the other information required to register.
+The server uses the "auth ID" to finds the existing unregistered user(s) and add the registration information to it or make it/them alias for a new registered user.
+This means that the user doesn't need to login a second time when `Accounts.createUser` is called.